mdavid626/react-html-entities-example/README.md

 <MyComponent myTextFromDatabase={myTextFromDatabase />}
 ```

-This is not a handy solution, because you now may need to filter out other HTML codes from the text.
+This is not a handy solution, because you now may need to filter out other HTML codes from the string.

 ## A simple solution